Abhishek-crypto007/PROMPT-ENGINEERING-EX.NO-8/README.md

 ## IMAGES: (CHOOSE ANY TWO BELOW AND REPRODUCE)

-<br>**SCENARIO 1 : Reproducing a Minimalist Digital Artwork**
+# SCENARIO 1 : Reproducing a Minimalist Digital Artwork**

 **The Final Generated Prompt:**
-<br>Vector art illustration of a cute, stylized fox sitting upright.
+Vector art illustration of a cute, stylized fox sitting upright.
 The fox is a solid, flat terracotta orange color.
 The background is a solid, flat, muted sage green.
-<br>The style must be clean, sharp, and minimalist with no shadows, textures, or gradients.
+The style must be clean, sharp, and minimalist with no shadows, textures, or gradients.
 Centered composition.
 ![alt text](scenario1.png)
-<br>**SCENARIO 2: Reproducing a High-Contrast Street Photography Scene**
+# SCENARIO 2: Reproducing a High-Contrast Street Photography Scene**

-<br>**The Final Generated Prompt**:
+**The Final Generated Prompt**:
-<br>Cinematic street photography, black and white, high contrast, noir aesthetic.
+Cinematic street photography, black and white, high contrast, noir aesthetic.
 A lone figure in a long trench coat walks away from the camera on a rain-slicked, wet pavement.
-<br>A classic urban streetlamp is the only light source, casting long, dramatic shadows.
+A classic urban streetlamp is the only light source, casting long, dramatic shadows.
 The background is dark and moody.
-<br>Shot with a low angle, high-quality film grain, and a wide aperture.
+Shot with a low angle, high-quality film grain, and a wide aperture.

 ![alt text](scenario2.png)